mjkgarrow/typing-speed-terminal-app/readme.md

     <img src="./docs/trello/Screenshot 2022-12-07 at 12.54.00 am.png" height=300>
 </p>

-Later on I added a bucket to review rubric requirements:
+Later on I added a bucket to review rubric requirements and added more specific checkpoints for the features:

 <p align="center">
     <img src="./docs/trello/Screenshot 2022-12-17 at 4.15.16 pm.png" height=300>
 </p>

 ---

 ## References